zhuohangu/zhuohangu.github.io/_pages/about.md

   </div>

 </div>
-🎓 I'm an incoming CS Ph.D. student at [CSAIL](https://www.csail.mit.edu/), MIT [EECS](https://www.eecs.mit.edu/).
+🎓 I'm a first-year CS Ph.D. student at [CSAIL](https://www.csail.mit.edu/), MIT [EECS](https://www.eecs.mit.edu/).
 I graduated from the University of Chicago with a Bachelor of Science in Mathematics (with Specialization in Economics) and Computer Science.

 ## Research